The Northwest Passage - In the Wake of the Great Explorers - Alaska, Canada, Greenland

 We are on our way to Greenland!
 Today was spent crossing Baffin Bay as we navigated our way to approach our new destination.

-The waters remained friendly all day; as we sailed, floating around us in the near distance were scattered icebergs for everyone's viewing pleasure.
+The waters remained friendly all day.
+As we sailed, scattered icebergs floated around us in the near distance, for everyone's viewing pleasure.

 We enjoyed lunch with our new ship friends, Robin and Lynn, and loved listening to their life stories.
-The travelling Arctic Dentist and nurse.
+They are the travelling Arctic Dentist and nurse.
 They grasped every opportunity as they became young adults, and the doors that opened for them have taken them to fascinating places.
-The conversation was inspiring; now they are visiting places they had once lived and visited over 30 years ago.
+The conversation was inspiring; now, they are visiting places they had once lived and visited over 30 years ago.

 The afternoon was spent recording a few video messages to our dear friends worldwide; we love checking in and sharing our experiences with everyone; the world is to be enjoyed by all.